peuBouzon/rtsp-multi-capturer/README.md

 # rtsp-multi-capturer
-Package to read multiple cameras.
+Package to read multiple cameras synchronously.
 Based on OpenCV.

 Features:
 - Synchronous capture of rtsp streams or webcams,